Staff

 Email: jehooper@uark.edu

-Drew Schulz is a graduate assistant for the Office of Nationally Competitive Awards.
-He assists in the day-to-day operations of ONCA, as well as assisting students with application and interview guidance.
-Drew has a Bachelor of Arts in Music from Truman State University in Kirksville Missouri.
-Currently he is working towards a Master of Music in Horn Performance at The University of Arkansas.
-His favorite activities include pickleball and hanging out with his cat Violet.
+Julia Hooper is a graduate assistant for the Office of Nationally Competitive Awards.
+She assists in the day-to-day operations of ONCA, specifically by updating available student resources as needed.
+Julia has a Bachelor of Arts in Psychology from Hendrix College in Conway, Arkansas.
+Currently, she is working towards a Master of Science in Counseling, with a focus on Clinical Mental Health Counseling at the University of Arkansas.
+Her favorite activities include crocheting and weekly trivia nights with her friends.

 Visiting Advisors